lara-sundare6/Portfolio/README.md

 **Institution**: Illinois Institute of Technology
 **Year**: 2023
 **Highlighted Project**: Ethics of Data and Algorithms: Gang Database Analysis
-**Relevant Coursework**: Ethics of Data, Algorithms, Advanced Java Programming, Python for Data Analysis, Cloud Computing, Sustainable Technologies.
+**Relevant Coursework**: Ethics of Data, Algorithms, Advanced Java Programming, Python for Data Analysis, Software Architecture, Software Quality Management, Database Organization and the like.

 ## Skills and Tools